edu-damasceno/cursor-mern-basketball-scoreboard/README.md

 ## Features
 - Real-time score updates using WebSockets.
+- Dashboard for managing games and teams.
+(SOON)
 - User authentication and authorization.
 (SOON)
 - Team management and statistics tracking.
 (SOON)
 - Responsive design for mobile and desktop users.
 (SOON)